Audit and risk committee report

 Consolidated and separate financial statements

-The committee reviewed the consolidated and separate annual financial statements of Bidcorp for the year ended June 30 2018, and the committee is of the view that, in all material respects, it complies with the relevant provisions of the Companies Act and IFRS and fairly presents the financial position at that date and the results of its operations and cash flows for the year then ended.
+The committee reviewed the consolidated and separate annual financial statements of Bidcorp for the year ended June 30 2019, and the committee is of the view that, in all material respects, it complies with the relevant provisions of the Companies Act and IFRS, and fairly presents the financial position at that date and the results of its operations and cash flows for the year then ended.

-Comments on key audit matters, addressed by KPMG in its external auditor's report
+Comments on key audit matters, addressed by PwC in its external auditor’s report

-The committee was satisfied with the conduct, quality and independence of KPMG Inc. carrying out its external audit of the Bidcorp annual financial statements for the year ended June 30 2018.
+The committee is satisfied with the conduct, quality and independence of PwC in carrying out its external audit of the Bidcorp annual financial statements for the year ended June 30 2019.

 Signed on behalf of the audit and risk committee by: